 - Depending on the underlying condition you may have to give your Great Dane medication such as thyroid pills, antibiotics or antifungals

-- Totally change your Great Dane’s diet to something better
+- Improve the quality of your Great Dane’s diet

 Dog Paw Balm